Capital Gains Tax in Tennessee: How to Avoid Surprises in 2025

 What's the catch?
 There is none.
 Many real estate companies have used the same outdated business model for 20, 30, even 40 years!
 Historically, the 6% fee may have made sense, but in today's technology-centered age, it's no longer warranted or needed.

-Felix Homes is a full-service realtor.
+Felix Homes is a full-service brokerage.
 We'll do open houses on your home, take high-quality pictures, leverage social media marketing, and answer our client's questions at any time of the day.
 Just because we charge less than anyone else in the area does not mean we provide a discounted customer experience!